lashad/esp8266-build-system/README.md

 ```

 **Optionss**:
-- setup: Builds the Docker image and clones the SDK repository in the current folder.
+- **setup**: Builds the Docker image and clones the SDK repository in the current folder.
-- all: Builds the project and uploads it to the device.
+- **all**: Builds the project and uploads it to the device.
-- build: Only builds the project, without uploading.
+- **build**: Only builds the project, without uploading.
-- shell: Opens an interactive shell inside the container.
+- **shell**: Opens an interactive shell inside the container.